zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/labs/lab4.md

 ![](/files/micro_initload_2_2.png)

-After that go below to find Trail Name and edit to **il**.
-We defined this in our extract parameter, so it cannot be just a random name.
+After that go below to find Trail Name, add **il** as trail name, because we defined this in our extract parameter, so it cannot be just a random name.

 ![](/files/micro_initload_2_3.png)